renaissag/electrical_engineeing_Quantum_Devices_KNN/README.md

 ## Project Overview

-In this project, 750 quantum electronic and spintronic devices are used as a specific dataset for machine learning.
+In this project, 750 quantum electronic and spintronic devices are used as a specific dataset for machine learning model performance.
 Using physical characteristics, material systems, and operational parameters, the objective is to classify whether a device **meets specifications (Class 1)** or is **non-compliant (Class 0)**.

 ## Data Preprocessing Workflow
   ### To prepare the data for the KNN and Random Forest models, the following program was executed: